- Parks & Recreation

-The American Red Cross Blended Learning Lifeguard Program allows participants to complete the classroom portion of the training online at home before coming to the swimming pool for two in-person skills sessions.
+This program offers two types of trainings: Instructor Led Training (ILT) and Blended Learning (BL).
+Instructor Led Trainings consist of classroom learning and in-water skills sessions.
+Blended Learning trainings allow participants to complete the classroom portion of the training online at home before coming to the swimming pool for two in-person skills sessions.

 To enroll in the Lifeguard Training Course, you must be at least 15 years of age before the last scheduled class session.
 A pre-course will be conducted at the beginning of the first in-person skills session.